 - Changing the norms: Israel’s State Comptroller adopted our fight on implementing transparency guidelines regarding blocking of citizens on social media channels by politicians, and also on hiding meetings and expenses concerning the state budget.

 - Developing a new kind of journalism: we regularly consult with our supporters, share our databases, and assign reporters to research specific topics for prolonged periods – with no fear of “low ratings”.

 - Activism: We use the “Transparency Patrol” to denounce corrupt officials and to support those who serve the public.

 - We demand transparency from our elected officials, but we demand even more from ourselves.
 As our partners and supporters, we want to show you where your money goes and how it is used to do good.
 Our budget is available for all to see.

 - We are a nonprofit organization, taking no political sides: We keep watch on all parties, and care only for the interests of the public.
 See for yourselves.

 Join us and together we will change the state of media coverage!

-Now we want to grow from a small operation into a big media powerhouse for democratic and active journalism.
+Now we are growing from a small operation – into a big media powerhouse, for democratic and active journalism.
 You are not buying a subscription – you are joining us as members, partners.
 You will have a voice and actively be involved in our decision making process.